 Mountain View, CA 94041

 My artwork (mainly oil) captures people in the moment in landscapes, gardens and cityscapes.
 I prefer oil because of its plasticity and brilliance and the way colors interact with each other.
 I paint for my own pleasure and enjoyment, having retired from the tech industry in 2012 and started oil painting in 2013.
-My artwork will be on display at the Mountain View Center for the Performing Arts from August 14 through October 15, 2018.
+My artwork was on display at the Mountain View Center for the Performing Arts from August 14 through October 15, 2018.

-My art starts with photos I take in the course of my ramblings.
+My studio art starts with photos I take in the course of my ramblings.
 I isolate the images that attract me and start the work of transferring the image in my mind's eye into an art piece seen by others.
-I begin with a charcoal drawing to create the design, followed by a small oil sketch to make sure the design works as a painting.
-Next, on a larger linen canvas, I create a broad under-painting in red-browns to establish light and dark values.
+I begin with a charcoal drawing to create the design, followed by an oil sketch to make sure the design works as a painting.
+Next, on a linen canvas, I create a broad under-painting in red-browns to establish light and dark values.
 I then lay the color in detail on the dried light/dark values using bristle and sable brushes.
 I check that the painting works when seen close up and at a distance.
 A painting can take me 1 to 3 months to complete.

 I also do plein art studies of the Palo Alto Baylands and Foothill Park.
 These are done on 8x10 linen canvas panels and completed within 2-3 hours.
 I try to capture the moment of light in the landscape.
 Unlike the studio work, these works are down quickly to capture the fleeting moment seen before me.